 Empowering and humbling-- that’s how I would describe my trip to Africa.
-I have been on a solo backpacking for 2 months, but not once did I feel alone.
+I have been on a solo backpacking for 2 months (without my husband), but not once did I feel alone.
 I’ve met a lot of wonderful people on the road and that was one of the best parts, aside from visiting such wonderful and beautiful places. :)

 I am a Philippine passport holder, so it’s pretty hard for me to go around with it.
 Most of the countries are requiring me to have a visa, and often with exorbitant fees and an endless list of requirements!!
 So for this trip, I only went to African Countries which allows me to enter Visa Free or with a Visa on Arrival.
 It’s such a shame but one day, I’m going to finish my list of exploring each and every country in the world!! ❤